yj8907/LRNet/README.md

 # LRNet in TensorFlow

 Implementation of Long-Range connections in convolutional neural network.
-Adapted from Deep Residual Network.
+Adapted from Deep Residual Network./nStill in Progress.
-Still in Progress.